predict-legacy/PredictIO-Android/README.md

 ## Installation
 ### Using Gradle

-In order to use the library (Gradle dependency), check the [Gradle integration](https://github.com/predict-io/predict-io-android/wiki/Integration-Guide) of predict.io guide for more details.
+Gradle is a dependency manager for Android projects, check the [Gradle integration](https://github.com/predict-io/predict-io-android/wiki/Integration-Guide) of predict.io guide for more details.

-### Manual
+### If not using Gradle
-You can manually integrate predict.io to your project, check the [Manual integration](https://github.com/predict-io/predict-io-android/wiki/Manual-integration-Guide) of predict.io guide for more details.
+If you don't use Gradle, you can manually add predict.io lib to your Android project, check the [Manual integration](https://github.com/predict-io/predict-io-android/wiki/Manual-integration-Guide) of predict.io guide for more details.

+### Example
+Add your SDK API key in manifest file of sample project and run the project for quick demo.

 ## API Documentation
 For a complete reference of the API, please check out our [API documentation and usage guide](https://github.com/predict-io/predict-io-android/wiki/Methods-&-Callbacks-Guide).

 ## Migration Guide
-If you are upgrading from the ParkTAG SDK v2.2.0 or lower.
-Please make sure that you update your integration code, so it conforms with the 3.0.0 release.
+If you are upgrading from the ParkTAG SDK v2.2 or lower, please make sure that you update your integration code, so it conforms with the 3.0+ releases.
 Checkout the [Migration guide](https://github.com/predict-io/predict-io-android/wiki/Migration-Guide-to-predict.io-3.0) for more details.

 ## FAQ
 Look through the [FAQ](https://github.com/predict-io/predict-io-android/wiki/FAQ) for answers to the most commonly-asked questions about predict.io.